 Name of Program Objective Timeframe in Housing Element Status of Program Implementation State Department of Housing and Community Development can help reduce land or site development minor home repairs through its (HCD), the California Housing Finance Agency (CHFA), the costs for housing projects.
 Contact HCD, Handyman Program.
 In 2019 the California Tax Credit Allocation Committee (CTCAC) and the CHFA, CTCAC and HUD at least annually to City also partnered with Habitat federal Department of Housing and Urban Development obtain information on upcoming funding for Humanity to re-establish a (HUD).
 Included in these programs are: cycles, eligibility, and eligible uses.
 Maintain Handyman Program after the a list of qualified housing developers active Seniors First Program was Technical assistance grants for project feasibility and in the City and region.
 Notify developers via discontinued by that entity in development; email or phone call of available funding 2017.
-In 2018 and 2019, Salvation Subsidies for shared housing for seniors, congregate Army received a portion of the housing, farmworker housing, senior housing, self- City's CDBG funds to assist people help housing, transitional housing for the homeless, City is eligible on an annual basis. at risk of homelessness with one- , , , , Specifically, pursue funding that can help time rental assistance or deposit Mobile home park purchase and rehabilitation; and assistance.
-Information about Project loans and loan insurance for single-family · · HCD, CHFA, HUD, and other and housing construction and rehabilitation. households. affordable housing programs is collected on a regular basis and shared with developers.
-10. Zoning Flexibility The creation of the Business Attraction, Retention and Provide information about the BARRO Zone There were no housing-related • BARRO Zone Program projects during the planning period. · planning period.
+In 2018 and 2019, Salvation • Subsidies for shared housing for seniors, congregate resources along with funding cycles.
+Make Army received a portion of the housing, farmworker housing, senior housing, self- efforts to apply for funding for which the City's CDBG funds to assist people help housing, transitional housing for the homeless, City is eligible on an annual basis. at risk of homelessness with one- and other special needs groups; Specifically, pursue funding that can help time rental assistance or deposit • Mobile home park purchase and rehabilitation; and bridge the financial gap of housing assistance.
+Information about Project loans and loan insurance for single-family affordable to extremely low-income HCD, CHFA, HUD, and other and housing construction and rehabilitation. households. affordable housing programs is collected on a regular basis and shared with developers.
+10. Zoning Flexibility The creation of the Business Attraction, Retention and Provide information about the BARRO Zone There were no housing-related Revitalization Zone (BARRO Zone) has created an on the City's website.
+Assist with 16 BARRO BARRO Zone Program projects alternative zoning tool for those properties within the Zone housing projects (2 per year) over the during the planning period. boundaries of the zone to provide a mechanism to propose planning period.
 However, staff received multiple a commercial, residential, or mixed use development.
 The inquiries regarding opportunities BARRO Zone streamlines the regulatory process by allowing to develop residential units in the a staff level review and approval process.
-It eliminates the zone and will continue to provide need for a formal public hearing before the Planning guidance and assistance to Commission and/or the City Council. prospective applicants. - I As part of this Housing Element update, the City identified · The City has a list of available Sites for Housing parcels that may be developed with residential uses in the , sites identified in its certified future.
+It eliminates the zone and will continue to provide need for a formal public hearing before the Planning guidance and assistance to Commission and/or the City Council. prospective applicants.
+11. Inventory of As part of this Housing Element update, the City identified Maintain an inventory of vacant sites that is The City has a list of available ' parcels that may be developed with residential uses in the adequate to accommodate the City's RHNA sites identified in its certified future.
 The analysis indicated that a total of 4,675 new of 3,813 units (520 very low income, 729 Housing Element.
 On February lower and/or moderate-income units may be low income, and 709 moderate income).
 25, 2014, City Council approved a accommodated on these parcels.
-In particular, the General Plan Amendment to the inventory includes 14 proposed Mixed Use High Density available sites table and encourage and Land Use Element of the General Residential (MU (HDR))-designated sites that can facilitate the development of affordable Plan to amend various land use
+In particular, the Monitor development applications with the General Plan Amendment to the inventory includes 14 proposed Mixed Use High Density available sites table and encourage and Land Use Element of the General Residential (MU (HDR))-designated sites that can facilitate the development of affordable Plan to amend various land use